olmesm/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 tags: ["mac", "development"]
 ---

-An opinionated guide to mac setup.
+My somewhat opinionated guide to mac setup with a focus on enhancing existing/normal workflows.
+Tooling and setup has a focus on ease of setup and keeping an experience that isn't too far from OS defaults.

 1. [Install homebrew](https://brew.sh/)
 1. Install git, ZSH, and shell completions